-Held-to-maturity investment securities are debt securities that the Bank purchases for investment purposes to gain interest and the Bank has the intention and the capacity to hold the securities until maturity.
+Held-to-maturity investment securities are debt securities that the Bank and/or its subsidiaries purchases for investment purposes to gain interest and the Bank and/or its subsidiaries have the intention and the capacity to hold the securities until maturity.
 Held-to-maturity securities have determinable value and fixed maturity dates.
 In case of being sold before maturity, they will be reclassified as trading or available-for-sale securities.
 Held-to-maturity investment securities are recognized similarly to available-for-sale debt securities.

 Periodically, held-to-maturity securities are subject to impairment review.
 Provisions for securities that are fallen within the scope of Circular 11 (as described in the summary of significant accounting policies for "Provision for credit losses") are made in accordance with Circular 11.
 Provisions for impairment of securities that are not fallen within the scope of Circular 11 are made when their carrying values are higher than their market values determined in accordance with prevailing accounting regulations.
-Provision for impairment is recorded in the separate income statement as "Net gain/(loss) from investment securities".
+Provision for impairment is recorded in the consolidated income statement as "Net gain/(loss) from investment securities".